thewebguy/bufferapp-php/README.md

 # Using this library

 1. Include the file
-	- Make sure you've got `buffer.php` included
+	- Make sure you've got: "require": "buffer/app": "dev-master" included in your composer.json file
 2. Create a new Buffer app
 	- You'll need to [register an app](http://bufferapp.com/developers/api) with buffer before you can begin
 	- Initialize like this `$buffer = new BufferApp($client_id, $client_secret, $callback_url);` The `callback_url` needs to be the exact same as the app you registered